 Herman Miller's score of 58 is higher than 76% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Herman Miller reported total carbon emissions of approximately 32343000 kg CO2e for Scope 1, 14457000 kg CO2e for Scope 2 (market-based), and significant Scope 3 emissions totalling about 686383000 kg CO2e.
-The Scope 3 emissions breakdown includes 32759000 kg CO2e from capital goods, 5523000 kg CO2e from business travel, and 35349000 kg CO2e from employee commuting, among others.
+In 2024, Herman Miller reported total carbon emissions of approximately 32343000 kg CO2e for Scope 1, 14457000 kg CO2e for Scope 2 (market-based), and significant Scope 3 emissions totalling approximately 686383000 kg CO2e.
+The Scope 3 emissions breakdown includes 32759000 kg CO2e from capital goods, 5523000 kg CO2e from business travel, and 39471000 kg CO2e from fuel and energy-related activities, among others.
 Herman Miller has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and Scope 2 emissions by 50% from a 2020 baseline by 2030.
-Additionally, the company plans to achieve net-zero emissions by 2050, with a commitment to increase its sourcing of renewable electricity from 38.3% in FY2022 to 100% by FY2030.
-For Scope 3 emissions, Herman Miller targets a 25% reduction in emissions from purchased goods and services, waste generated in operations, and end-of-life treatment of sold products by 2030.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect the company's commitment to sustainable practices within the consumer durables sector.
+Additionally, the company plans to reduce its overall carbon footprint, including Scope 3 emissions, by 25% within the same timeframe.
+They are also committed to achieving net-zero emissions by 2050, engaging with stakeholders across their value chain to support similar goals.
+These targets are validated by the Science Based Targets initiative (SBTi) and reflect a commitment to sustainable practices in line with global climate goals.
+The company is on track to increase its sourcing of renewable electricity from 38.3% in FY2022 to 100% by FY2030, further enhancing its sustainability efforts.

 Access structured emissions data, company-specific emission factors, and source documents